 Known as the origin of the Olympic Games, Olympia is full of ancient athletic and game-related sites.
 The Olympic Games at that time were part of the Panhellenic Games, as were the Pythian Games held in Delphi.

-Each of the games was played in honor of one of the gods, and Olympia dedicated its games to Zeus.
-So, it comes as no surprise that Olympia is also home to the Temple of Zeus as well as the Temple of Hera, Zeus’s wife.
+Each game was played to honor one of the gods, and Olympia dedicated its games to Zeus.
+So, it is no surprise that Olympia is also home to the Temple of Zeus and the Temple of Hera, Zeus’s wife.

 Also located in central Greece, Thebes is the setting of many myths, including that of Cadmus, Oedipus, Dionysus, and Heracles.